acplaza/acplaza/README.md

 - acnh/design_render.py is provided by @nickwanninger under the AGPLv3 or later license.
 - tarfile_stream.py is based on the Python standard library tarfile.py and used under the MIT License.
 See that file for details.
 - xbrz/ is based on code provided by Zenju under the GPLv3 license.
+Some changes were made:
+  - Added some `extern "C"` declarations to the functions I intended to call from python.
+  - Removed some namespace use to avoid being mangled.
+  - Replaced a template that was fucking braindead even for a C++ developer with a simple function that takes two arguments.
+    Was that so hard?
+  - Converted the library to use RGBA instead of ARGB because Pillow only supports the former.